yvg/yvg.github.io/blog/src/md/drafts/ai_productivity_multiplier_dysfunction_amplifier.md

  - the right mix of pairing and individual work.
  - cross-disciplinary work with designers, engineers and managers at all important steps.

-As I write this down, I realise this pretty much matches the [SCARF model](https://en.wikipedia.org/wiki/SCARF_model): the teams that feel the safest psychologically produce the highest quality software.
+As I write this down, I realise this pretty much matches the [SCARF model](https://en.wikipedia.org/wiki/SCARF_model).
+Among teams with similar skills, the ones that felt safest shipped the highest quality software.

 Therefore, if your aim is to improve team productivity, **you need to invest in communication and collaboration first and foremost.**